 The format of the Channel Activity Schedule subfield is shown in Figure 8-401aj (Channel Activity Schedule subfield format (Sounding Option = 0)) and Figure 8-401ak (Channel Activity Schedule subfield format (Sounding Option = 1)).

-The Sounding Option subfield is set to 0 in order to indicate the Channel Activity Schedule field is the AP Activity schedule.
+The Sounding Option subfield is set to 0 to indicate that the Channel Activity Schedule field is the AP Activity schedule.

 The Channel Activity Bitmap subfield contains a bitmap indicating on which channels there is expected or permitted to be transmission activity at a given time.
 Each bit in the bitmap corresponds to one minimum width channel for the band of operation with the LSB corresponding to the lowest numbered operating channel of the BSS.
-A value of 1 in a bit position in the bitmap means that the AP expects activity or permits transmissions with bandwidth less than or equal to Maximum Transmission Width and that include that channel, after the time indicated in the Activity Start Time subfield.
-More than one bit in the bitmap can be set to 1.
+A value of 1 in a bit position in the bitmap means that the AP expects activity and/or permits transmissions with bandwidth less than or equal to Maximum Transmission Width and that include that channel, after the time indicated in the Activity Start Time subfield.
+Only one bit in the bitmap can be set to 1 within each channel activity schedule.
+The minimum width channel is equal to the SST Channel Unit field of the SST Operation element if such an element has been previously transmitted or is equal to 2 MHz if no such element has been previously received from the AP to which the SST STA is associated.

 Note - transmissions need to comply with the channelization for the regulatory domain of operation.

-The UL Activity bit indicates whether STAs associated with the AP that transmits the subfield are permitted to transmit on the channel(s) identified by the Channel Activity Bitmap and Maximum Transmission Width at the time indicated in the Activity Start Time subfield.
+The UL Activity bit indicates whether STAs associated with the SST AP that transmits the SST element are permitted to transmit frames that are not immediate response frames on the channel(s) identified by the Channel Activity Bitmap and Maximum Transmission Width at the time indicated in the Activity Start Time subfield.

-The DL Activity bit indicates whether the AP that transmits the subfield intends to transmit on the channel(s) identified by the Channel Activity Bitmap and Maximum Transmission Width at the time indicated in the Activity Start Time subfield.
+The DL Activity bit indicates whether the AP that transmits the SST element intends to transmit frames that are not immediate response frames on the channel(s) identified by the Channel Activity Bitmap and Maximum Transmission Width at the time indicated in the Activity Start Time subfield.

-The Maximum Transmission Width field indicates the maximum permitted PPDU bandwidth for a transmission on the indicated channel.
+The Maximum Transmission Width field indicates the maximum permitted PPDU bandwidth for a transmission on the indicated channel and cannot exceed the BSS operating channel width specified by the AP in a transmitted S1G Operation element.
 The maximum permitted PPDU bandwidth is in MHz and is determined based on the Maximum Transmission Width subfield as shown in Table 8-240h (Mapping between Maximum Transmission Width field and maximum permitted PPDU bandwidth).

-The Activity Start Time subfield contains a value that defines a start time for when the AP expects activity on the channel(s) indicated in the corresponding Channel Activity Bitmap.
-The start time is equal to the next time, starting from the transmission of the frame containing the subfield, when the 20 least significant bits of the TSF for the BSS match the value in the Activity Start Time subfield
+The Activity Start Time subfield contains a value that defines a start time for when the AP expects frame transmissions to begin on the channel(s) indicated in the corresponding Channel Activity Bitmap.
+The start time is triggered when the 19 least significant bits of the TSF timer for the BSS match the value that is indicated in the Activity Start Time subfield of the SST element.
+The count down to the start time is intiated at the end of the transmission of the frame containing the SST element.

 The Sounding Option subfield is set to 1 in order to indicate the Channel Activity Schedule field is the SST sounding schedule.

-The Channel Activity Bitmap subfield contains a bitmap indicating on which channels there is a SST sounding transmission activity at a given time.
+The Channel Activity Bitmap subfield contains a bitmap indicating on which channels there is an SST sounding transmission activity at a given time.
 Each bit in the bitmap corresponds to one minimum width channel for the band of operation with the LSB corresponding to the lowest numbered operating channel of the BSS.
-A value of 1 in a bit position in the bitmap means that the AP transmits one more sounding NDP(s) with PIFS interval.
+A value of 1 in a bit position in the bitmap means that the AP transmits one more PIFS-separated sounding NDP frames